 Field-hunting tip

-Look in magmatic sulfide deposits in layered mafic intrusions country — that is the host setting where insizwaite typically forms.
+Look in magmatic sulfide deposits in layered mafic intrusions country, the host setting where insizwaite typically forms.
 If you start seeing pentlandite, chalcopyrite, pyrrhotite in float, you are in the right ground.
 Field specimens usually show a anhedral grains, inclusions in other sulfides habit, so train your eye for that shape before scanning the outcrop.